-"Job order contracting" means a method of procuring construction services-by establishing a book of unit prices and then obtaining a contractor to perform work as needed using the prices, quantities, and specifications in the book as the basis of its pricing.
+"Job order contracting" means a method of procuring construction services by establishing a book of unit prices and then obtaining a contractor to perform work as needed using the prices, quantities, and specifications in the book as the basis of its pricing.
 The contractor may be selected through either competitive sealed bidding or competitive negotiation depending on the needs of the public body procuring the construction services.
 A minimum amount of work may be specified in the contract.
-The contract term and the project amount shall not exceed the limitations specified in § 2.2-4302.2 or 2.2-4303 through an indefinite delivery, indefinite quantity term contract, using task orders as needed for individual projects, where the task order price is based on a book of pre-established unit prices.
+The contract term and the project amount shall not exceed the limitations specified in subsection D of § 2.2-4302.2 or 2.2-4303.